kvto/kvto/README.md

 <div id="badges" align="center">
   <a href="https://editorialtercersol.com">
-    Link to see the page📕
+    Link to see the page: Editorial Tecer Sol📕
   </a>
 </div>